 Increasing atmospheric concentrations of these Essential Climate Variables (ECVs) leads to global warming with adverse consequences such as rising sea levels.
 It is therefore important to monitor the spatial distribution and the time evolution of these gases, and to improve our knowledge of their various natural and anthropogenic sources and sink.

-The focus of the new GHG-CCI+ project, which started in March 2019, is to perform research and development needed to generate new ECV CO2 and CH4 satellite-derived products, which have not been generated in the GHG-CCI pre-cursor project.
+The focus of the new GHG-CCI+ project, which started in March 2019, is to perform research and development (R&D) needed to generate new ECV CO2 and CH4 satellite-derived products, which have not been generated in the GHG-CCI pre-cursor project.

 The objective of the GHG-CCI+ project is to further develop retrieval algorithms needed to generate new high quality satellite-derived CO2 and CH4 atmospheric data products.
 These ECV data products are column-averaged dry-air mole fractions (molecular mixing ratios) of CO2 and CH4, denoted XCO2 and XCH4, respectively.
-Specifically, the following products will be generated:
+Specifically, the following products are generated:

 - XCO2 products:

 - CO2_OC2_FOCA: retrieved from OCO-2 using University of Bremen’s FOCAL algorithm

 - CO2_TAN_OCFP: retrieved from TanSat using University of Leicester’s OCFP (or UoL-FP) algorithm

 - CO2_GO2_SRFP: retrieved from GOSAT-2 using SRON’s SRFP (or RemoTeC full physics) algorithm